Delhi Congress leader Tarvinder Singh Marwah joins BJP, slams Gandhis | Politics

 Speaking to reporters at the BJP headquarters, Marwah was unsparing in his attack on the Congress leadership and cited a few incidents to slam Sonia Gandhi and Rahul Gandhi, whom he derisively referred to as ''queen'' and ''king''.

-He also urged the members of G23, a ginger group within the Congress which seeks overhaul of the party's organisational apparatus, to join the BJP.
+He joined the BJP in the presence of its national general secretary Vinod Tawde and another leader Manjinder Singh Sirsa and urged the members of G23, a ginger group within the Congress which seeks overhaul of the party's organisational apparatus, to join the ruling party.

 All thee members of the Gandhi family, which also includes Priyanka Gandhi Vadra, have been promoting their favourites, he alleged, citing the list of Congress members recently elected to Rajya Sabha.